eunomia-bpf/bpf-developer-tutorial/src/33-funclatency/README_en.md

 ```

 These commands trace the execution of the specified function, either in user-space or kernel-space, and print a histogram of the observed latencies, showing the distribution of function execution times.

+You can find the source code in <https://github.com/eunomia-bpf/bpf-developer-tutorial/blob/main/src/33-funclatency>

 ## Conclusion